Notification policy

 Filtering webhook requests

-For example we could define a rule which would allow a webhook to be sent about any drift detection run:
+Filter and select webhooks using the received input data.
+You can create rules where only specific actions trigger a webhook being sent.
+For example, we could define a rule to allow a webhook to be sent about any drift detection run:

 | package spacelift